Plus! Big Tech Sees Like a State Update; Why Don't Car Subscriptions Work; Taylorism-as-a-Service; The Semiconductor Boom; R&D and the Genius Problem

 Welcome back to The Diff.
 Here are the subscribers-only posts you missed this week:

 SoFi’s Hedge looks at how SoFi replicates the Amazon model of building a frontend and then selling access to the backend.

 In Can An Unstable Asset be a Store of Value?
 I look at whether or not Bitcoin makes sense as a reserve asset given its high volatility.
 The right answer is to reverse the question: is it conceivable that an asset that starts at $0 could reach reserve status without a period of high volatility?

 Plaid's Strategic Non-Merger: Plaid is fortunate that its merger was unwound following a runup in valuations for Plaid-like businesses.
 Luckily for us, antitrust complaints provide a good look at how companies think about competition and monopoly—as opposed to how they talk about it publically.

 This is the once-a-week free edition of The Diff, the newsletter about inflections in finance and technology.
-The free edition goes out to 17,207 subscribers, up 443 week-over-week.
+The free edition goes out to 18,954 subscribers, up 195 since the last edition.

 In this issue: